elfhosted/elfhosted.com/docs/how-to/get-started.md

 OK, so now you have some apps, but there's only 100Gi of storage available at `/storage/elfhosted`, what gives?

-We're storage-flexible - you can buy from us, attach a Hetzner storagebox, or attach your existing rclone-compatible storage.
-See BYO Storage for more details.
+We're storage-flexible - you can buy from us, attach a [Hetzner storagebox][storagebox], or attach your existing rclone-compatible storage.
+See the [storage category in the store](https://store.elfhosted.com/product-category/storage/) for more options.

 !!! question "Are we there yet?"